probabl-ai/sklearn-ragger-duck/doc/user_guide/index.rst

 ======================

 In the previous sections, we presented the general ideas behind the RAG framework.
 However, the devil is in the details.
-In the following sections, we present some implementation details regarding some inner steps of the RAG framework that are important if you want to get meaningful results.
+In the following sections, we will present some implementation details regarding some inner steps of the RAG framework that are important if you want to obtain meaningful results.

 .. toctree::
     :maxdepth: 2